 • receiving home care support and is on a low income

-To claim the payment, those who receive the voucher need to take the letter along with one of the following forms of identification (ID) to any Post Office branch, before the expiry date shown on the letter:
+To claim the payment, those who receive the voucher need to take the letter to any Post Office branch before the expiry date shown on the letter, with one of the following forms of identification (ID):

-• 2 official letters which include name and address, such as letters from the bank, building society, local council or a utility bill
+• 2 official letters which include their name and address, such as from a bank or building society, a local council or a utility bill

 • valid UK or EU driving licence